Constraints on the minimally extended varying speed of light model using the Pantheon+ dataset: for CPL

+Finally, we conduct a maximum likelihood analysis without fixing any parameters.
+In this case, the best-fit value of $M_0$ decreases with increasing $\Omega_{\m0}$, reaching $0.335$, while the values of $\omega_0$ and $h$ decrease to $-1.22$ and $0.644$, respectively.
+These are shown in the last row of Table~\ref{tab:omegaw0}.

-\subsection{$\tc$ for CPL}
+\section{$c$ for CPL}

-In this subsection, we repeat the maximum likelihood analysis for the so-called CPL models.
-We investigate various models for different values of cosmological parameters.
-The results of the analysis for these models have summarized in table.~\ref{tab:CPL}.
-First we investigate GR ({\it i.e.}, $b = 0$) and extend the analysis for the meVSL models ({\it i.e.}, $b \neq 0$).
-Unlike $\omega$CDM models, one is not able to obtain viable $\Omega_{\m0}$-values from this analysis if one does not put any prior in the value of it.
-Thus, we conduct the maximum likelihood analysis only for the fixed values of $\Omega_{\m0}$.
+In this section, we perform a maximum likelihood analysis for the CPL models, exploring various scenarios across different cosmological parameter values.
+The results of this analysis are summarized in Table~\ref{tab:CPL}.
+Initially, we examine the case of GR, represented by $b = 0$, and then extend the analysis to include the meVSL models, where $b$ is allowed to vary.
+Unlike the $\omega$CDM models, obtaining viable values for $\Omega_{\m0}$ from this analysis without any prior constraints proves challenging.
+Therefore, we choose to exclusively perform the maximum likelihood analysis for fixed values of $\Omega_{\m0}$.